Edthenerdy/applied-data-science-project/fifth-week-assignment.md

 As it can be noted, New York City have several neighborhoods with "100" venues.
 A curious detail is the fact that for some reason the Foursquare API returned only 100 venues for each neighborhood, even after declaring expicitly that we wanted 200 in the API request.
 Nevertheless, several neighborhoods do not have more than one hundred venues returned and this won't be a big problem for our objectives.

-##### Number of Restaurants Distribution in Each City
+##### Restaurants Distribution in Each City

 Repeating the plots but only considering venues of the "Restaurant" category, we can have an idea about the number of these types of business in each city and also their distribution between different neighborhoods.
-Both cities have some neighborhoods with several restaurants, indicating that there are agglomerations
+Both cities have some neighborhoods with several restaurants, indicating that there are agglomerations of business of the same kind at certain locations that will be further studied.

 <a href="https://i.imgur.com/OOBMQCT.png">
   <img src="https://i.imgur.com/OOBMQCT.png" alt="img2">